PCP Events (scroll down for more things to do)

 From the profits, donations are made to local organisations.

-The 2022 event will be held on Saturday 24th September
+The 2022 event was held on Saturday 24th September

 Pulborough was famous for the Duck Race held on the river near Stopham Bridge.

 This had a very successful resurrection in June 2018 at the Old Swan Bridge.